About Target Shooting

-The sport of target shooting involves the use of air rifles and pistols, muzzle-loading rifles and pistols and cartridge rifles, both rimfire and centrefire.
-Clay Shooting, Practical Shotgun and Practical Rifle are also important branches of the target shooting disciplines.
+The sport of target shooting involves the use of air rifles, pistols, muzzle-loading rifles and pistols, and cartridge rifles (both rimfire and centrefire).
+Clay shooting, practical shotgun and practical rifle are also important branches of the target shooting disciplines.

 Target shooting is largely conducted within clubs.
 These clubs will usually have guns and equipment so that beginners can try the sport at minimum expense.

-“Small-bore” rifles (of .22 calibre) are generally used at shorter range such as 25 yards but sometimes out to 100 yards, whereas larger rifles (termed “full-bore”) are shot at targets over much greater ranges, even up to 1000 yards.
+“Small-bore” rifles (of .22 calibre) are generally used at shorter range such as 25 yards but sometimes out to 100 yard.
+Larger rifles (termed “full-bore”) are shot at targets over much greater ranges, even up to 1000 yards.

-Muzzle-loading pistols are either original antiques or modern replicas, which are loaded by pouring gunpowder down the muzzle or into the front of the cylinder of a five- or six-shot revolver, and are shot at targets over ranges of 20/25 yards.
+Muzzle-loading pistols are either original antiques or modern replicas which are loaded by pouring gunpowder down the muzzle or into the front of the cylinder of a five- or six-shot revolver.
+These are shot at targets over ranges of 20/25 yards.

 Another branch of this popular sport involves muzzle-loading rifles, muskets and shotguns, both flintlock and percussion (caplock), again using either genuine antique guns or modern replicas.
 These are shot at targets over greater ranges than the pistol.
 Muzzle-loading target rifles were originally shot at ranges from 100 to 1200 yards and the same competitions are available to enthusiasts today.

-BASC supports ALL forms of legal shooting within the UK, whether target shooting, pest control, game shooting, wildfowling, or deer stalking – both amateur and professional.
+BASC supports all forms of legal shooting within the UK whether it’s target shooting, pest control, game shooting, wildfowling, or deer stalking – both amateur and professional.
 Whatever and wherever you shoot, BASC will always fight to preserve your rights.

 BASC says university ignored evidence of shooting’s benefits ‘to placate extremists.’